 Create an unambiguous reference to the Work/Variant using a unique identifier.

-Use a specific numerical or alphanumerical reference such as an URI (Uniform Resource Identifier), the International Standard Audiovisual Number (ISAN), EIDR (Entertainment Identifier Registry), VIAF (Virtual International Authority File), Use what makes sense for your institution; we are not recommending a particular resource.
+Use a specific numerical or alphanumerical reference such as an URI (Uniform Resource Identifier), the International Standard Audiovisual Number (ISAN), EIDR (Entertainment Identifier Registry), VIAF (Virtual International Authority File).
+Use what makes sense for your institution; we are not recommending a particular resource.

 Additionally, institutions may wish to record a local Work/Variant record identifier such as or a number issued by a government department or other official body in an individual country or one auto-generated by an institution’s information or asset management system.